studersi/test-4/tutorial-7/README.md

 2340 913120 Found request filename/argument associated with security scanner
 ```

-This we can work with.
+This, we can work with.
 But it’s perhaps necessary to explain the *one-liners*.
-We extract the rule IDs from the *error log*, then *sort* them, put them together in a list of found IDs (*uniq -c*) and sort again by the numbers found.
+We extract the rule IDs from the *error log*, then *sort* them, sum them together in a list of found IDs (*uniq -c*) and sort again by the numbers found.
 That’s the first *one-liner*.
 A relationship between the individual rules is still lacking, because there’s not much we can do with the ID number yet.
 We get the names from the *error log* again by looking through the previously run test line-by-line in a loop.
 We show what we have in this loop (`$STR`).
 Then we have to separate the number of found items and the IDs again.
 This is done using an embedded sub-command (`ID=$(echo "$STR" | sed -e "s/.*\ //")`).
 We then use the IDs we just found to search the *error log* once more for an entry, but take only the first one, extract the *msg* part and display it.
 Done.

-Depending on computing power this may take just a few seconds or a few minutes.
 You might now think that it would be better to define an additional alias to determine the ID and description of the rule in a single step.
 This puts us on the wrong path, though, because there are rules that contain dynamic parts in and following the brackets (anomaly scores in the rules checking the threshold with rule ID 949110 and 980130!).
 We of course want to combine these rules putting them together in order to map the rule only once.
 So, to really simplify analysis we have to get rid of the dynamic items.
 Here’s an additional *alias* that implements this idea.
-It is part of the *.apache-modsec.alias* file you are already familiar with.
+It is also part of the *.apache-modsec.alias* file.

 ```bash
 alias melidmsg='grep -o "\[id [^]]*\].*\[msg [^]]*\]" | sed -e "s/\].*\[/] [/" -e "s/\[msg //" | \